clausbroch/node-red-gfconnect/README.md

 <img src="pictures/BrewfatherFileUpload.png">

+Click the "Upload File" button to load the recipe into the Raspberry Pi.

+It is also possible to fetch the recipe diretly from Brewfather.
+First click the "Refresh List" button to fetch a list of batches that are ready for brewing ("Planned" or "Brewing" status).
+Next select the batch from the drop down list to load it into the Raspberry Pi.

+**Note:** Loading recipes directly from Brewfather is currently in preliminary testing phase.
+In order to use this feature you need to request a User Key and API Key directly from Brewfather and entered these in the GF Connect settings.
+See [docs.brewfather.app/api](https://docs.brewfather.app/api) for details.

-Once you click the "Upload" button, the recipe will be sent to the Grainfather controller and you can start brewing:
+Once the recipe is loaded, you can start the brew session by clicking "Start Session".
+Alternatively you can delay the session start by setting the number of hours and minutes and clicking the "Start Delayed Session".
+The recipe will now be sent to the Grainfather controller and you can start brewing:

 <img src="pictures/GFConnectBrewSessionStartHeating.png">